 Rule 3: When author names are similar or the same Information you provide in the parenthetical reference should distinguish exactly which work in your source list you are referring to.
 Add a first initial or whole first name if the last name is not unique in your source list, or add the title of the work if there is more than one work by the same author.
 For example:

 It has been proven that the chicken came before the egg (J. Smith 21).
 It has been proven that the chicken came before the egg (John Smith 21).
 It has been proven that the chicken came before the egg (Smith, Eggs 21-33).

 Rule 4: When there is no author If the work is listed and alphabetized in your source list by its title (no author), then you should refer to it in the parenthetical reference by its title as well.
 The title may be shortened to just the first word (not including articles like "The" and "A"), and should be quoted or underlined if it is quoted or underlined in your source list.
 For example:

 Experts believe that the chicken came before the egg (Chicken 21).
 Experts believe that the chicken came before the egg ("Egg" 21).

 If you have two entries with the same author (or no author) and title, find a publication fact that distinguishes the works and add it to their parenthetical references.
-For a nonperiodical print source, use the date of publication if possible.
-For an article in a periodical, use the title of the periodical.
-For a Web page, use the title of the overall Web site.
+For a nonperiodical print source or an e-book, use the date of publication if possible.
+For an article in a magazine, newspaper or other periodical, use the title of the periodical.
+For a Web page or reference database, use the title of the overall Web site.